Table of Contents

 I thought I was bi-polar, schizophrenic, insane and certifiable, turns out I had anxiety.

 I thought I had a tropical disease of the worst kind due to bright yellow urine – turns out it was the Vitamin B tablets

-I thought I was pregnant or miscarrying (immaculate conception sort) – it was St. Johns wort interacting with my BCP causing break through bleeding
+I thought I was pregnant or miscarrying (immaculate conception sort) – it was St. Johns wort interacting with my Birth Control Pill causing break through bleeding